-In these uncertain times of food shortages, then I suggest you stock up on freeze dried raw brands.
-However please check the ingredients carefully for the addition of veggies, fruit and additives as these are unsuitable at best and harmful at worst.
+In these uncertain times of food shortages, I suggest you stock up on freeze dried raw brands.
+However please check the ingredients carefully for the addition of veggies, fruit and additives as these are unsuitable at best and harmful at worst, for cats.

 I don't believe freeze dried raw food is as good as fresh or freshly frozen meat, but certainly they're not as bad as canned or dry food.

-Buy from farmers markets or local farmers if you can.
+Buying from farmers markets or local farmers makes more sense.
 They are more inclined to look after you than supermarkets/grocery stores, where you're just a number.

 The food is more likely to be better quality and fresher.
 Supermarkets tend to keep their products a long time.